kyma-project/busola/docs/extensibility/form-section.md

 #### Widget-specific parameters

-- **columns** - number of columns the content should be rendered in.
+- **columns** - number of columns the content is rendered in.
 Defaults to 1.

 #### Example